-Patients with severe hepatic impairment (Child-Pugh C) have not been studied; therefore, fesoterodine fumarate is not recommended for use in these patients.
-In patients with moderate (Child-Pugh B) hepatic impairment, $C{max}$ and AUC of the active metabolite are increased 1.4- and 2.1-fold, respectively, as compared to healthy subjects.
+Patients with severe hepatic impairment (Child-Pugh C) have not been studied; therefore, fesoterodine fumarate extended-release tablet is not recommended for use in these patients.
+In patients with moderate (Child-Pugh B) hepatic impairment, C ${\rm max}$ and AUC of the active metabolite are increased 1.4- and 2.1-fold, respectively, as compared to healthy subjects.
 No dose adjustment is recommended in patients with mild or moderate hepatic impairment [see Clinical Pharmacology (12.3)].